-The most dangerous animal you are likely to encounter during this project are looters, people who plunder archaeological sites in violation of the law and with no respect for the remains of the people and cultures they are destroying.
-Unfortunately, looting has occurred in the recent past in the general project area, at sites located along the river bank.
+The most dangerous animal you may encounter during this project are looters, people who plunder archaeological sites in violation of the law and with no respect for the remains of the people and cultures they are destroying.
+Unfortunately, as you will quickly see, looting has occurred in the recent past in the general project area, at sites located along the river bank.

 Site looting without landowner or agency permission is a violation of local, as well as possibly state and federal laws, with punishments potentially ranging from jail time, confiscation of all involved equipment including vehicles, and substantial fines.
+Looters know this, and do not want to be apprehended.

 If looters are encountered, do not challenge them.
-Instead, get away from the area as quickly as possible and call in a description of the activity to a project supervisor.
+Instead, get away from the area as quickly as possible and call in a description of the activity to a project supervisor and the park superintendent.
 Crew and student safety is absolutely paramount here, and is not to be compromised for any reason.

 One of our goals this summer is provide public education on how private citizens can assist archaeological research in a responsible manner (i.e., recording site locations, and catalog artifacts), and in the process to discourage looting (i.e., digging).
 For this reason we have sought out landowner and state and federal agency permission, and will not work where we do not have such permission.
-It is not our job to enforce laws against looting, and indeed is dangerous for project personnel to do so.
-When encountering illegal activity, you should get away as quickly and discretely as possible, and contact project directors who will notify local law enforcement personnel as appropriate.
+It is not our job to enforce laws against looting, and indeed can be extremely dangerous for project personnel to do so.
+When encountering illegal activity, you should get away as quickly and discretely as possible, and contact project directors who will notify local landowners and law enforcement personnel.

-The most proactive thing you can do is to get license numbers or photograph of the activity, but only if it can be done discretely (without being noticed) and safely.
+The most useful thing you can do is to get license numbers or photographs of the activity, but only if it can be done discretely, without being noticed, and safely.
 Looters are often armed, and are well aware of the criminal nature and serious consequences of their activity, and as a result should be considered likely to resort to violence if it would mean they would avoid being apprehended.
 Be friendly and answer questions to anyone visiting where we were working, but under no circumstances to try to actively stop looters, even if they were damaging sites we are working on.